Walt Disney Television: Television series

+Animated series

+All animated series below are co-produced with Disney Television Animation.

 Disney Telefilms

 Disney Telefilms (DTF), or Walt Disney Telefilms, was a TV film production company and a division of Walt Disney Television.
 The division provided movies for The Wonderful World of Disney.

-Telefilms history
+History

 With the purchase of Capital Cities/ABC Inc., Disney CEO Michael Eisner wanted to relaunch The Wonderful World of Disney on ABC in 1996 with a movie franchise.
 Walt Disney Telefilms was formed to produce films for the anthology TV series by 1995.
 Leah Keith was transferred from Walt Disney Pictures that year to the telefilms division.

 Hollywood Pictures executive vice president Charles Hirschhorn oversaw Walt Disney Telefilms as president in June 1996, reporting to Dean Valentine, president of Walt Disney Television and Walt Disney Television Animation, for the Telefilms unit.
 Mike Karz, a former vice president of Mandeville Films, signed a first look deal with the company through his shingle, Karz Entertainment, based at Walt Disney Studios in May 1997.
 On September 28, 1997, the division launched the anthology show.
 The division produced 17 films in nine months while it only expected to provide 16 movies.
 On October 5, 1997, Disney Telefilms' first production, Toothless, debuted on The Wonderful World of Disney.

 The Walt Disney Television group, upon the departure of Dean Valentine in September 1997, was split into two units: Walt Disney Television (WDT) and Walt Disney Network Television (WDNT).
 WDT would be headed by Hirschhorn as president and consisted of Disney Telefilms and Walt Disney Television Animation, including Disney MovieToons/Disney Video Premiere.
 Leah Keith and Peter Green were promoted to production vice presidents for the division in March 1998.